Chapter 7: Game Night Rules Part Two

 Next came Gene, a human cleric known as Vaughn Cipher.
 He lifted the tail of his simplified hussar overcoat so he wouldn’t sit on it.
 For some ungodly reason, he wore that bizarre coat everywhere.
 Supposedly, it was crucial to his station as the Cleric of Stories.

 He was still tugging at his rogue bracelets.
-Once settled, he swept his hood over his head and skewed a tuft of his brown hair over his left eye, leaving the rest of his face in shadows.
+Once settled, he swept his hood over his head and pulled a tuft of his brown hair over his left eye, leaving the rest of his face in shadows.

 All ten of his fingers gleamed with pewter and silver rings.
 He cinched his dark hair into a battle-ready ponytail and drew his headband into place as if it were a crown.